 MLA 7 is a citation style developed by the Modern Language Association to help researchers accurately cite their sources when it’s time to write their final paper.
 Primarily used when citing sources for humanities papers, MLA 7 uses formatting guidelines for citing virtually every type of resource, from an article to a music score.

 Although MLA 8 is already available, many researchers are still using MLA 7 to cite sources as they draft their final papers.
-This section provides guides for citing sources accurately using MLA 7.
+This section provides guides for citing sources accurately using MLA 7, and avoiding plagiarism in research papers.

 Don't want to cite by hand?